jonathanbossenger/block-theme-course/module-09/02-Locking-Blocks-to-Prevent-User-Changes.md

 Parts of the Locking API are available directly via the editor, so theme authors can build out their templates and patterns from the comfort of the interface.

-For the purposes of this lesson, you will build an initial pattern of blocks to work with.
+> **Do:** For the purposes of this lesson, you will build an initial pattern of blocks to work with.
 The layout can be anything, but try recreating the following full-width Group and its nested blocks:

 ![WordPress content editor with a full-width Group block and purple background.
 Nested inside are Heading, Paragraph, and Button blocks in white demo text.](/images/module-09/lesson-02/locking-base-pattern.png)